 - You can convert an RI without penalty.

 - The ability to split and join Convertible RIs allows for deeper RI penetration.

-You have to consider the following limitations of Convertible RIs:
+You have to consider the following limitations of AWS Convertible Reserved Instances:

 - Discounts for Convertible RIs are lower than Standard RIs.
 So, common usage instances, like M4 medium Linux, are not a good fit for Convertible RIs.

 - For larger companies or for those with predictable workloads, the pricing for the 1 year convertibles is not very compelling.
 The 3 year RI is a better option.

 - You can use Convertible RIs to take advantage of future price reductions or you can use them to handle usage changes, but you can’t do both.

 - Unused Convertible RIs cannot be sold in the Reserved Instance Marketplace.

 Other considerations can be based on the OS that you are running: